StarlingUAS/Murmuration/README.md

 starling deploy example simple-offboard
 ```

+> **Note** - If running locally, you may also want to give the `--load` option e.g. `starling deploy example position-trajectory --load` to reduce the loading time on restarts.

 1. **simple-offboard** - This example deploys 3 elements which together allow the running of simple waypoint following examples through a graphical user interface on one or more UAVs.
 Can be run using `starling deploy example simple-offboard` once the simulator has been initialised
     1. A daemonset is used to deploy the [simple offboard controller](https://github.com/StarlingUAS/starling_simple_offboard) to each vehicle.
 This provides a high level interface for controlling a vehicle
     2. An example [Python based UI using the dash library](https://github.com/StarlingUAS/starling_ui_dashly).
 This provides a graphical user interface to upload and fly trajectories.
     3. An [allocator module](https://github.com/StarlingUAS/starling_allocator) which takes a trajectory from the UI and distributes it to a particular vehicle to fly.

+2. **position-trajectory** This example deploys a single deployment file with multiple elements.
+It contains a onboard position trajectory controller, and a centralised control pod which contains the allocator and dash library from before.
+Run `starling deploy example position-trajectory` to run this example.